 His first duet, Suschi, explores the possibility of an intercultural encounter between a Korean and an Italian dancer on stage.
 His second work, About Josema, focuses on the theme of the gay sexuality of a young Mexican dancer in an irreverent and ironic way, by setting a sex-interview on stage.

-In 2013 with Felipe González, they attempted to redefine what could be considered contemporary dance performance for children by creating PRIMO, an underwater performance of contemporary dance, set in a large pool on stage.
+In 2013 with Felipe González, he attempted to redefine what could be considered contemporary dance performance for children by creating PRIMO, an underwater performance of contemporary dance, set in a large pool on stage.

-Continuing to investigate work that is able to propose abstract forms as a medium of empathic communication, he created Nero in 2015 with the american performer Maxwell McCarthy.
+Continuing to investigate work that is able to propose abstract forms as a medium of empathic communication, he created NERO in 2015 with the American performer Maxwell McCarthy.
 In this work, obscurity is considered as a blank canvas for imagination, and the body is used in relation to reflective objects in order to produce light forms that lead the spectators a step further into the darkness.

-The interest between actuality and children’s theatre brought Zinola to the Fondazione Teatro ragazzi e giovani of Torino in 2014, in the frame of the european project Alcotra, to invent a work about family and privacy.
+The interest between actuality and children’s theatre brought Zinola to the Fondazione Teatro ragazzi e giovani of Torino in 2014, in the frame of the European project Alcotra, to invent a work about family and privacy.
 He created, in collaboration with the Peruvian artist Ximena Ameri ATO, a site-specific performance that opens a family’s apartment to the public and questions their intimate space and the necessity/curiosity of voyeurism.